 Over the past few years, a massive shift has taken place when it comes to job interviews.
 Thanks to lockdowns and the rise of remote work, interviews have moved from the boardroom table to your kitchen table.

 Your next job interview has a high chance of being online, so why not be prepared?

 And while this new way of interviewing might seem daunting at first, there’s no need to panic about being on camera.
 These tips will help you hone your video interview skills, conquer your nerves and confidently let your strengths and personality shine.

 How Video Interviews are Changing Hiring Forever

 Video interviews are convenient, efficient, and cost-effective, making them the preferred job interview method of many businesses.
 So regardless of how you feel about them, they’re here to stay.

-In fact, before the pandemic hit, 22% of employers were already using virtual interviews as part of their hiring process.
-By January 2021, that number (understandably) skyrocketed to 79%, however, online interviews only decreased by 10% in 2022.
+In fact, before 2020, 22% of employers were already using virtual interviews as part of their hiring process.
+By January 2021, that number (understandably) skyrocketed to 79%.
+Today, roughly half of interviews are conducted over video.